MicrosoftDocs/win32/desktop-src/SecMgmt/lsa-enumeration-handle.md

 ---
-Description: 'The LSA\_ENUMERATION\_HANDLE data type is used by the LSA function that enumerates TrustedDomain objects: LsaEnumerateTrustedDomainsEx.' ms.assetid: '99dad3aa-cb92-4b7e-8a18-2c977cb2737c'
+Description: The LSA\_ENUMERATION\_HANDLE data type is used by the LSA function that enumerates TrustedDomain objects LsaEnumerateTrustedDomainsEx. ms.assetid: 99dad3aa-cb92-4b7e-8a18-2c977cb2737c
-title: 'LSA\_ENUMERATION\_HANDLE'
+title: LSA\_ENUMERATION\_HANDLE
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LSA\_ENUMERATION\_HANDLE

-The **LSA\_ENUMERATION\_HANDLE** data type is used by the LSA function that enumerates [**TrustedDomain**](trusteddomain-object.md) objects: [**LsaEnumerateTrustedDomainsEx**](lsaenumeratetrusteddomainsex.md).
+The **LSA\_ENUMERATION\_HANDLE** data type is used by the LSA function that enumerates [**TrustedDomain**](trusteddomain-object.md) objects: [**LsaEnumerateTrustedDomainsEx**](/windows/win32/Ntsecapi/nf-ntsecapi-lsaenumeratetrusteddomainsex?branch=master).
 This function is designed so that you can make multiple calls to enumerate all the objects of a given type in the database.

 On the initial enumeration function call, you pass in a pointer to an **LSA\_ENUMERATION\_HANDLE** variable that is initialized to zero.
 The function updates this value.
 If the function returns a value that indicates there are more objects to enumerate, call the function again and pass in the updated **LSA\_ENUMERATION\_HANDLE** value to obtain an enumeration continuing from the point where the previous enumeration left off.